 Now lenders are pickier and comb through every detail of each application.
 They have also started limiting the loan amount to only 80% of your home’s value, whereas 90% to 100% used to be commonplace.

-Before approval, you’ll also obviously need to be able to demonstrate and provide proof that you can repay the loan.
-If your argument is that you have immediate plans to sell after any type of renovation has been done, prepare to be disappointed.
+Before approval, you’ll also obviously need to demonstrate and prove that you can repay the loan.
+If your argument is that you have immediate plans to sell after any renovation, prepare to be disappointed.
 Plans alone won’t suffice.
 A secure and constant revenue stream is definitely needed.

 Is a home equity loan the same thing as a home improvement loan?

 No, they are very different.
-You could use a home equity loan to finance needed repairs or renovations, but you could not use the funds from a home improvement loan as you would a personal loan.
+You could use a home equity loan to finance needed repairs or home improvements, but you could not use the funds from a home improvement loan as you would a personal loan.

-A home improvement loan also doesn’t take into account any type of equity you have in your home, nor does it require any kind of collateral.
+A home improvement loan also doesn’t take into account the equity you have in your home, nor does it require any kind of collateral.
 You use it for anything that revolves around the “improvement” of your home — be it to install a swimming pool, remodel a kitchen, or repair a roof.

 Lenders usually require you to provide a detailed plan of what you would use the money for, and the repayment periods are a lot shorter than home equity loans.